 - Use three pillow sizes: 24″, 20″, and a lumbar for dimension.

-- Pick one patterned purple pillow—florals or abstract—to break up solids.
+- Pick one patterned purple pillow, florals or abstract, to break up the solids.

-- Go for cream or winter white, not stark white, for a softer, warmer feel.
+- Reach for cream or winter white, not stark white, for a softer, warmer feel.

 2. Frosted Florals That Don't Feel Fussy

 Fresh blooms are lovely, but winter is the moment for faux frosted stems.
 Combine white hydrangeas with soft lavender eucalyptus and a few deep purple ranunculus in a matte ceramic vase.
-It’s seasonal without the pinecone cliché.
+It is seasonal without the pinecone cliche.
+This is something I keep coming back to lately, because a frosted arrangement costs almost nothing yet makes a console feel intentional.

 Arrangement Ideas